 With the recent news and coverage on the Coronavirus we started to wonder how it might affect both hot tub and swim spa owners as well as retailers, manufacturers, and suppliers in the hot tub industry.

-First off, we’ve not be able to find any scientific studies or data on pools or hot tubs that may be potentially contaminated with COVID-19.
+First off, we’ve not be able to find any scientific studies or data on pools or hot tubs that may be potentially contaminated with COVID-19 outside of the CDC’s guidance and findings.
 We do know that some earlier strains of Coronavirus can be transmitted through water however studies have been inconclusive.
-Personal hot tubs and swimming pools would likely pose a much smaller threat than public pools or hot tubs.
+According to the CDC, with proper disinfection (using bromine or chlorine), hot tubs and swimming pools would not pose a risk for spreading COVID-19.

-If you are looking to buy a hot tub or swim spa in the near term you may or may not run into supply issues, however, it’s something to consider as you research and shop around.
+If you are looking to buy a hot tub or swim spa in the near term you may or may not run into supply issues unless their is spread of the virus in the United States, however, it’s something to consider as you research and shop around.
 The subject of the Coronavirus is a rapidly changing and a speculative issue for now.